Chae Hyun-woo: Senior career

 As a second-year student at Sangji University, Chae joined K League 2 club FC Anyang in March 2024 as a free agent.
 He made his first appearance three weeks later as a starter in a match against Seoul E-Land FC.
 In May, he scored his debut goal in a 3–2 loss to Jeonnam Dragons.
 He made his second league goal in September, leading Anyang to a last-minute 2–1 victory against Gimpo FC.
 He netted his third and final goal of the season in a 2–2 draw against Gyeongnam FC.
 Chae made 26 appearances in the season and was credited in part for Anyang's promotion to the highest tier of the South Korean football league system for the first time in its history.
-At the Hana Bank K League 2024 Awards, Chae was among one of the three finalists nominated by the K League Individual Awards Nomination Committee as the Young Player of the Year.
+At the Hana Bank K League 2024 Awards, Chae was one of the three finalists nominated by the K League Individual Awards Nomination Committee as the Young Player of the Year.
 He ranked third and the honor was given to Seo Jae-min of Seoul E-Land FC.

 In the 2025 season, Chae scored his first K League 1 goal against Daegu FC, claiming a 1–0 victory and breaking a three-game losing streak for Anyang.
 Park Jun-beom of Sportsseoul commended his energetic movement and attacking play, noting improvements from the previous season.
 By mid-season, Chae became Anyang's top-scoring domestic player with three goals.
 Soon after, he began experiencing a slump due to fatigue and tactical differences between his club and the national team.
 He returned to form and scored his fourth goal in November.
 Chae has been regarded as the team's rising star.